jordandeklerk/moderndid/pydid/contdid/README.md

-# Difference-in-Differences with a Continuous Treatment
+# Difference-in-Differences with Continuous Treatments